oggnen/jr-pen-tester/tryhackme/steel-mountain/README.md

 # 6. Privilege Escalation

-To enumerate this machine we are asked to download a powershell script called PowerUp which is used to evaluate a Windows machine and determine any abnormalities.
+To enumerate potential privilege escalation vectors, the PowerUp script was used to identify misconfigurations on the target system.

 ![wget](wget.png)

-After downloading it we can upload it into Metasploit and get a PowerShell shell.
+After downloading it we can upload it into our target machine and execute it to get a PowerShell session.

 ![upload](upload.png)